 NU Worship General Information:

-NU Worship is led by Brenda Rasmussen and Christian Dawson, and is facilitated by a team of student worship leaders.
+NU Worship is led by Brenda Rasmussen and Christian Dawson, is coordinated by a student director, Matthew Lee, and is facilitated by a team of student worship team leaders.

 NU Worship utilizes music to corporately sing for the following reasons: